lindsayrr8/lindsayrr8.github.io/_posts/2025-02-28-my-new-blog-post.md

 ## So when do you use either one of these guys?

 While this isn't an exhaustive list of distribution visualizations, there are some cases you can generally apply each of these to.
-A histogram is probably the best way to see the overall shape of the distribution, while the box plot is proficient at showing details like spread and outliers.
+A histogram is still probably the best way to see the overall shape of the distribution, while the box plot is proficient at showing details like spread and outliers.
 For best practice - use them both together!